Summer is in full swing already and the beaches and pools beckon you to throw on a swimsuit and dive in.

 Helichrysum essential oil lessens inflammation and pain while tea tree oil kills bacteria and fungus.
 The combo together is perfect for treating swimmers ear naturally.

-To use these essential oils, add 1 drop of each to 1 tsp of carrier oil like olive oil, sweet almond oil, fractionated coconut oil, etc. Mix well.
+To use these essential oils, add 1 drop of each to 1 teaspoon of carrier oil like olive oil, sweet almond oil, fractionated coconut oil, etc. Mix well.

 Next, dip a cotton ball into the mixture and place the cotton ball gently into the outer ear.
 You can hold it in place with a piece of tape if needed.
 I recommend keeping the cotton ball in place throughout the day or while you sleep at night.